 Therefore, purchasing any kind of contact lenses without a prescription or medical oversight can result in a variety of eye complications, such as corneal abrasions, eye sores, conjunctivitis, other eye infections, vision impairment and, in rare cases, even permanent vision loss.

 Even if you have perfect vision, all contact lenses, including colored contacts, require a prescription and proper fitting by an optometrist.

-Contact us at Bandon and Coquille Vision Center and make an appointment with Dr. Anthony Grillo to get properly examined for a contact lens prescription.
+Contact us at Bandon & Coquille Vision Center and Eye Center of Gold Beach and make an appointment with Dr. Anthony Grillo to get properly examined for a contact lens prescription.